mikePicc/SwiftUI-Weather-App/readme.txt

-just a basic tutorial I found on youtube to help learn how to code in swiftUI
+# Weather App Using SwiftUI

+Honestly just a basic weather app, just wanted to practice and learn more with SwiftUI and xcode. :)